Imaginary-Horizons-Productions/BountyBot/wiki/Commands.md

 > Choices: `Season Scoreboard`, `Overall Scoreboard`

 The Season Scoreboard only includes hunters with XP this season
+### /season-end
+> Permission Level: ManageGuild

+> Usable in DMs: false

+> Cooldown: 3 second(s)

+Start a new season for this server, resetting ranks and placements
 ### /server-bonuses
 > Permission Level: ViewChannel